JEBAKUMAR99/ai-email-intelligence/help.md

 Step 4: Use AI Features
 ✅ Generate To-Do List

-Creates CRM tasks from emails
+Convert emails into actionable CRM tasks

-Click Generate To-Do List
+👉 Click Generate To-Do List

 ✅ Summarize Emails

-Generates concise summaries
+Get quick summaries of long conversations

-Click Summarize Emails
+👉 Click Summarize Emails

 ✅ Write with AI

-Generates email reply drafts
+Generate professional email replies

-Click Write with AI
+👉 Click Write with AI

 ❓ FAQ
-🔹 What does AI Email Intelligence do?
+🔹 What does this extension do?

 It analyzes emails and provides:

-Summaries

-Follow-up tasks
+Smart summaries

-AI-generated replies
+Suggested replies

+Actionable task creation

-🔹 Where can I find the extension?
+🔹 Where can I find the widget?

-Open a Contact / Lead / Account record and check the widget panel.
+Inside Contact / Lead / Account record view

+🔹 Can it send emails automatically?

+❌ No
+✔ It generates draft replies only
+✔ Users review before sending

 ⚠️ Troubleshooting
-Widget not visible
+🚫 Widget not visible

 Refresh Zoho CRM